Pivot Points

 If the rewards are 1/4 of what you think they will be, and it takes 2x longer than you think it will take, is it still a no-brainer to do it?
 Not just “good” but a “no-brainer,” like you almost have to do it?

 When you design a life or a strategy around Pivot Points, it’s magical.
-It means you’re “doing your calling.”
+It means you’re “following your calling.”
 It means you’ll be more efficient, more effective, produce better quality, compete better against those who don’t share your Pivot Points, and have a lot more fun.
 It’s fun to do what you’re meant to be doing.

 Life is short and companies are difficult.
 Don’t fight Pivot Points.
 Embrace them.